 Every word in Bex Brian’s writing rings true.
 Funny, intriguingly off-kilter and, always original.

 Radius’s narrator, Augati Quick, speaks to us from her uneasy, lonely and boozy exile as a faculty wife in Abu Dhabi about, well, pretty much everything, but especially about a domestic tragedy of sisters and step-sisters that climaxed one winter in Montreal 40 years before.
 This is one one of the most unforgettable, harrowing yet charming, dysfunctional family sagas I’ve ever read.
 Bex Brian’s voice is incredibly unique, so sharp, intelligent, tender, penetrating, shocking, hilarious, heart-breaking.

-Francisco Goldman, author of The Art of Political Murder
+Francisco Goldman, author of Say Her Name

 As a writer, Bex Brian combines the gifts of originality and unfettered intimacy to deliver uniquely compelling narratives about the human condition.
 In her hauntingly personal latest novel, Radius, you are right there with her, all the way through, in a story that carries the unmistakeable ring of authenticity.